defnotkevz/zettelkasten/computer architecture.md

 a computer should be able to **process**, **store** and **retrieve** data.

+## How do computers remember information?

+SR (set - reset) latch.
+D (data) latch.

-to store a single bit, you have to build a latch. evolves to registers.
+These latches evolve to a Register.
+To store a single bit, a latch is enough, but for multiple bits, you stack latches together to create a Register.

 8 bit registers?
 using many registers, we can store programs.